amcurley/GA_projects/Projects/project_3-master/README.md

 ![](./assets/naive_bayes_gs_cm.png)

 With this model I was able to achive a very good accuracy and a fairly low missclassification rate for how close these subreddits are to each other in terms of content and topics.
 For future model iterations I would like to get the misclassifcation rate to below 10% but for how closely related these topics are it is satisfactory.
 Accuracy and missclassification rate are metrics that will be important to monitor in future advancements of this project.

+<a name="productionmodel"></a>
+## Prodcution Model

+Although the LSTM RNN did not have the highest accuracy I will choose this model for the production model for a few reasons.
+LSTM RNN's are great at processing sequential data such as these reddit posts.
+I will have to add the content of the post so the model can train on a lot more words and understand the sequential nature of the text.

+Choosing this model is very important because when trying to create the recommendation system I will need a model that can take in massive amounts of data and provide a great accuracy score with a low missclassification rate.

 <a name="c&r"></a>